wuvt/wuvt-site/README.md

 ```

 Create a blank file, wuvt/config.py; you can override any of the default
 configuration options here if you so desire.
-Next, you will need to create the
+Next, you will need to render
-database and fill it with some sample content:
+images, create the database, and add some sample content to the site:

 ```
 export FLASK_APP=$PWD/wuvt/__init__.py
-flask initdb && flask sampledata
+flask render_images && flask initdb && flask sampledata
 ```

 Finally, start uWSGI: